AlexRmlt/ethicbot-rasa/data/nlu.md

 - /correct

 ## intent:decider
+- [Erskine](name) has to decide whether to save half of the people in the town, or try to save everyone by giving away secrets to the enemy.
 - [The first person](stakeholder:the first person) makes the moral decision
 - [A person](stakeholder:a person) who makes a moral decision
 - [A person](stakeholder:a person) who has to decide whether to flip a switch